+An outdoor women’s guide to handling everyone’s favourite time of the month: your period.
 Those pesky periods shouldn’t stop you from enjoying your outdoor adventures.
 With a little preparation and knowledge, you won’t have to think twice about heading into the wilderness at any time of the month.

 This is a flexible silicone cup you insert to catch menstrual blood and remove later to empty the contents.
 Brands may have different sizes based on your age, flow amount or childbirth history.
 It’s reusable, often up to years at a time, making it an eco-friendly and money-saving option and you’ll only need one product for your entire trip.
 You can safely keep it in for up to 12 hours, depending on your flow, as it holds up to 3 times more than a regular tampon.
 It does take practice to insert correctly, so do get used to using it before you head off.

 Some folk strongly prefer tampons over menstrual cups and there’s nothing wrong with that, just make sure you bring enough supplies to last the trip.
 It’s best to bring the non-applicator tampons, to save some weight, space and waste.

 If using tampons we highly recommend Dame re-usable tampon applicators, they are self-sanitising, easy to use and considerably more environmentally friendly than single-use applicators.

 Knickers with a waterproof layer have recently undergone a revival.
 Their moisture-wicking fabric captures leaks and protects against stains, but they look and feel the same as everyday underwear.
 They can’t really replace the need for other protection entirely (especially if you have a heavy flow) but they are great for sleeping and as a backup when your menstrual cup runneth over, providing peace of mind when you’re not in a position to be able to empty/change your product.